rgupta1234/openshift-aws-setup/README.md

 Where my keypair is the name of your keypair.
 Obviously you need to have a copy of mykeypair.pem in the .ssh directory as well in order for it to be used.

+## Container Native Storage (CNS) Gluster

+The playbook can optionally install CNS storage (gluster) as the default persistent storage provider.
+This will provision an additional three nodes dedicated to CNS.
+To use this feature, set the ```install_gluster``` to true and configure other parameters as needed.

 ## Run

 You need to export your AWS credentials prior to running: